Management of users |

 Or it could be user preferences that could be changed by the current user itself.

-Security note Security Note
+Security Note |

-If the settings requires to be protected at the API level, prefer the usage of the user permissions.
+At the API level, the current user is allowed to edit his own settings.
+But the settings could be protected at the user interface level.
+If the settings requires to be protected at the API level, prefer the usage of the user permissions. |

 A user is allowed to access modules according to the table UsersModules.